 Support for the county commission role in adopting and enforcing the county budget and opposition to any efforts to weaken or direct the county commission's exercise of this legislative authority.

 Opposition to any legislation requiring the county commission to vote or take action on a particular measure or issue.

-Support for limiting use of out-of-state cooperative programs for purchases available on county joint bid list.
+Support for limiting use of out-of-state cooperative programs for purchases available on the Alabama County Joint Bid list.